ajnafa/Latent-Bayesian-MSM/README.md

 ### Abstract

-> The past two decades have been characterized by considerable progress
+> While the past two decades have been characterized by considerable
-> in developing approaches to causal inference in situations where true
+> progress in developing approaches to causal inference in situations
-> experimental manipulation is either impractical or impossible.
-With
+> where true experimental manipulation is either impractical or
-> few exceptions, however, commonly employed techniques in political
+> impossible.
+With few exceptions, however, commonly employed techniques
-> science have developed largely within the framework of frequentist
+> in political science have developed largely within the frequentist
-> non-parametrics (i.e., Blackwell and Glynn 2018; Imai and Kim 2019;
+> framework (i.e., Blackwell and Glynn 2018; Imai and Kim 2019; Torres
-> Torres 2020).
+> 2020).
 In this article, we argue that common approaches rest
 > fundamentally upon assumptions that are difficult to defend in many
-> areas of political research and highlight the importance of
+> areas of political research and highlight the benefits of quantifying
-> quantifying uncertainty in causal estimands (Gill 1999; Gill and
+> uncertainty in the estimation of causal effects (Gill 1999; Gill and
 > Heuberger 2020; Schrodt 2014; Western and Jackman 1994).
 Extending the
 > approach to causal inference for cross-sectional time series and panel
 > data under selection on observables introduced by Blackwell and Glynn
 > (2018), we develop a two-step Bayesian approach to the estimation of
-> marginal structural models that allows scholars to properly quantify
-> and propogate uncertainty.
-We demonstrate our proposed approach in the
+> marginal structural models.
+We demonstrate our proposed procedure in
-> context of parametric survival analysis and Gaussian state space
+> the context of parametric survival analysis and Gaussian state-space
 > models via a simulation study and two empirical examples.
-We
-> demonstrate that our procedure performs well compared to existing
-> techniques in terms of recovering the true parameter values while also
-> lending itself to a direct, intuitive interpretation and provide
+Finally, we
-> flexible open source software implementing the proposed method.
+> provide flexible open-source software implementing the proposed
+> method.

 ## Licenses